shadowspawn/nvh/docs/tests.md

 # Tests

-## Unit Tests
+## Automated Tests

-Unit tests use `mitmproxy` and Bash Automated Testing System (`bats`).
+The tests use `mitmproxy` and Bash Automated Testing System (`bats`).
 The proxy caching is actually optional, but much improves performance and avoids hammering nodejs server.

 Setup: